Best Hearing Aids Brands

 Direct-to-consumer hearing aids.
 Provides customized products at a variety of price points.
 Offers a 45-day money-back trial.
 Claims savings of up to 70% over retail.
 Website includes a free hearing test.

 Offers custom-programmed Bluetooth and rechargeable hearing aids with three-year warranties and a 45-day free trial.
-Prices start at $899 per ear for the X-Series and $599 per ear for the A-Series.
+Prices start at $899 per ear for the X-Series or C-Series.

 Offers five hearing aid styles.
 Offers feedback cancellation, wax resistance, button and switch control and options for iPhone.
 Covers mild to severe hearing loss.
 Prices start at $1,799 per hearing aid.

 Offers seven models.
 Stocks devices with rechargeable batteries, Bluetooth capability, speech isolation and remote control.
 Includes a 30-day trial and three-year limited warranty.
 Costs $1,000 to $4,000 per hearing aid.